aimhubio/aim/docs/source/using/configuring_notifiers.md

 ### Configuring notifier for slack

+*In order to execute the steps described below you must have admin permissions for Slack workspace.*

-Here are the steps to configure Aim notifier for slack.
+Here are the steps to configure Aim notifier for Slack.

 1. Go to Slack API web [page](https://api.slack.com) and push "Create an app" button.
    ![](../_static/images/using/notifiers/slack_create_app.png)